dlarv/arachne/README.md

 Wrapper for du command.

 ## Arachne-Term
 Opens a context aware terminal.

-Requires Sway WM.
+Consists of 2 parts:
+- arachne-launcher: WM and terminal specific.
+Finds the name and PID of the currently active window, which it passes to arachne-term.
+It then opens an instance of Arachne.
+- arachne-term: Parses commands from the config file to determine which working directory Arachne should be opened in.